 Legislation passed by Congress in 1986 made nurse anesthetists the first nursing specialty to be accorded direct reimbursement rights under the Medicare program.

 Education and experience required to become a CRNA include:

-- Graduation with a minimum of a master's degree from an accredited nurse anesthesia educational program; by 2020, all accredited nurse anesthesia programs will be doctoral degree programs.
-As of Aug.
-1, 2013 there were 113 accredited nurse anesthesia programs in the United States utilizing more than 2,200 active clinical sites.
-Nurse anesthesia programs average 36 months, depending upon university requirements.
-All programs include clinical training in university-based or large community hospitals.
+- Graduation with a minimum of a master’s degree from a nurse anesthesia educational program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
+As of August 2017, there were 120 accredited nurse anesthesia programs in the United States utilizing more than 2,200 active clinical sites; 62 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.***